-(a) make efficient and safe use of existing infrastructure capacity; and/or-

-(b) coordinate with the development and operation of new infrastructure.
+- (a) make efficient and safe use of existing infrastructure capacity; and/or- - (b) coordinate with the development and operation of new infrastructure.

-Policy 58 seeks to avoid isolated ensure urban development which is not is appropriately serviced by infrastructure necessary for that development.
+Policy 58 seeks to avoid isolated urban development which is not serviced by infrastructure.
 The policy seeks that requires urban development to be is sequenced to ensure existing infrastructure capacity is efficiently and effectively used and such that infrastructure that is necessary to service the development will be provided before the development occurs.
 This includes both all infrastructure, such as three waters infrastructure and transport infrastructure, including low or zero carbon, multi modal and public transport infrastructure, that would be necessary to support the development.